KeyserDSoze/Rystem.OpenAi/README.md

         .WithAllFunctions()
         .ExecuteAsStreamAndCalculateCostAsync(true))

-With true, automatically the framework understands the request from OpenAi and use the function to submit a new request.
+With true, automatically the framework understands the request from OpenAi and will use the right function to submit a new request.

+    Task<object> WrapAsync(string message);

+from IOpenAiChatFunction

 ## Edits
 [📖 Back to summary](#documentation)\